 Linen is older than you think

 Linen is used in a variety of ways, its sturdiness making it ideal for upholstery and industrial products.
 Curtains, tablecloths, bed sheets, and tea towels are all common linen items found in the home.
-Linen has also been used as canvas for oil paintings, by artisan bakers, and even as part of the material that makes up the American dollar bill!
+Linen has also been used as canvas for oil paintings, by artisan bakers, and even as part of the material that makes up the American dollar bill.
 In contrast, linen can also be woven to a soft and breezy finish, making it ideal for your summer wardrobe.

-Flax, the plant from which linen is made, is also extremely versatile.
+Flax is extremely versatile.
 Every part of the flax plant has traditionally been used to create a worthwhile product—nothing is wasted, and production is cost effective.
 A common by-product of flax is linseed oil, which is great for wood preservation, especially in varnishes, and flaxseed oil is also rich in omega-3.

 The Truth About Thread Count explains: